lassebunk/dynamic_sitemaps/README.md

 ## Custom configuration

-You can configure different options of how DynamicSitemaps behaves, including xx.
+You can configure different options of how DynamicSitemaps behaves, including the sitemap path and index file name.

 In an initializer, e.g. `config/initializers/dynamic_sitemaps.rb`: